Haunted Fall Travel Destinations: Five Beautiful Places with Dark Histories

 Prague, Czech Republic

-Prague may be one of Europe’s prettiest cities, but with its turbulent past and gothic architecture, it’s also one of the most haunted.
-From the medieval charm of Old Town to dark, winding alleyways and the imposing Prague Castle, this city has a ghostly tale on nearly every corner.
+Prague may be one of Europe’s prettiest cities, but with its turbulent past and gothic architecture, it’s also one of the continent’s most haunted destinations.
+From the medieval charm of Old Town to dark, winding alleyways and the imposing Prague Castle, this city has a ghost story ready to be told on nearly every corner.

 Old Town Square and Charles Bridge are prime spots for eerie encounters, with stories of haunted statues, spectral monks, and tragic figures said to wander the streets.
 If you’re looking for more storytelling than self-guided exploration allows, sign yourself up for an evening ghost tour of Old Town.
 And if you’re feeling brave, head below ground to explore dungeons where medieval prisoners and torture sites add a touch of real horror.